gantry/docs/pages/01.gantry5/06.advanced/chapter.md

 # Advanced

-Featuring some advanced customization and configuration options for **Gantry5**.
+Featuring some advanced customization and configuration options for **Gantry 5**.